 However, we recognise that some organisations are complex and so you can describe a scope that relates to a particular subsidiary or business area of an organisation if necessary.

-Q. Are home / remote workers in scope?
+Q. Are home / remote workers in my Cyber Essentials scope?

-A. Home workers includes anyone who works 50% or more of their time at home and accesses company data which includes accessing email on a home PC, tablet or mobile phone.
-Home workers and their home internet router are typically always in scope if they access any kind of company data unless they use a VPN on their computer in which case only the computer accessing the data is in scope and not the internet router.
+A. Home workers includes anyone who works 50% or more of their time at home and accesses company data (email on a home PC, tablet or mobile phone).
+Home workers and their home internet router are typically always in scope if they access any kind of company data unless they use a VPN on their computer, in which case only the computer accessing the data is in scope and not the internet router.

-Q. Are all my employee’s personal mobile phones in scope?
+Q. Are all my employee’s personal mobile phones in the Cyber Essentials scope?

-A. If they access the internet using your main office WiFi connection then yes.
+A. If they access the internetusing your main office WiFi connection then yes.
 The way round this is to install a guest WiFi system which prevents devices from accessing your own internal network.
-Even if they were to use guest WiFi in the office, if they have company data on them (email), then they are always in scope.
+Even if they were to use guest WiFi in the office, if they have company data on them (I.e. email), then they are always in scope.

-Q: Are cloud providers in scope such as Office 365, GSuite, Dropbox, Azure, AWS etc?
+Q: Are cloud providers in scope, such as Microsoft 365, GSuite, Dropbox, Azure, AWS etc?

-A: The scope typically relates to the location where you are accessing data from rather than specific cloud hosted services.
+A: The Cyber Essentials scope typically relates to the location where you are accessing data from rather than specific cloud hosted services.